joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 This is the program that runs the app itself.
 All it does is create the root App, and add the ScreenManager as the root widget, where then child widgets (in this case screens) can be added.

+This program is called from `code/python-go/start.py`, which is used to start the program.
+This file is also handy because it means that when I call `import <module>` in the `code/python-go/kivyStuff/` folder, the Python programs can import Python programs from `code/python-go/`, which is where everything non-gui related is kept.

 ### Login classes